kbmackenzie/mewlix.vim/README.md

 | `=^oxo^=` | 🐈    |
 | `=^-x-^=` | 📦    |

 **Note:** That command uses `:substitute` and doesn't differentiate between strings/comments and code.
-It will replace those symbols *anywhere* in the current buffer.
-However, those symbols are so long and specific that's *usually* not an issue!
+It'll replace those symbols *anywhere* in the current buffer.
+However, the symbols are so specific this is rarely an issue.

 ## Installation